- bookworm 📚🐛

 How did you find out about Bookworm?

-My VERY COOL coworker Alice told me about her VERY COOL friend Amelia (THE bookworm creator) and her VERY COOL app, Bookworm.
-I reacted in a chill, nonchalant way, of course.
-(Just kidding.
-I was anything but chill!)
-I’m still super chalant about the app and have been known to force people to sign up if they say a word that rhymes with “roodgeads.”
+My VERY COOL coworker Alice (@harribeary) told me about her VERY COOL friend Amelia (@meelworm herself) and her VERY COOL app Bookworm and I reacted in a very non-chill way!
+To this day, I am still super chalant about the app and will force people to sign up as soon as they say a word that rhymes with "roodgeads".

 What dream bestie do you want for your worm?